-Also Read: Best Sublimation Printer for Beginners 2022
+Also Read: Best Sublimation Printer for Beginners 2023

 Dye-based inks are water-soluble substances that are smooth to the touch and have brilliant colors, but they have poor lightfastness.

 Lightfastness is the capacity to withstand the fading that occurs due to prolonged exposure to light.
 This kind of ink can be absorbed by almost all types of paper medium.